nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

       to set up IDEA’s coding style to match ours.
 2. Set up CI
     * This project comes with a GitHub Actions config files (in `.github/workflows folder`).
-When GitHub detects those files, it will run the CI for your project automatically at each push to the `master` branch or to any PR.
+When GitHub detects those files, it runs the CI for your project automatically at each push to the `master` branch or to any PR.
 No set up required.

 ## Design